Charity Fundraiser

 Tailor Your CV: Highlight any relevant experience in fundraising, sales, or customer service.
 Make sure to emphasise skills that are particularly valuable for face-to-face interactions, such as communication and persuasion.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for wildlife conservation and your motivation to work in fundraising.
-Mention any personal experiences or connections to the cause that can make your application stand out.
+Mention any personal experiences or connections to the cause that make you a suitable candidate.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
 A polished application reflects your attention to detail and professionalism.